Alluxio/alluxio/docs/en/index.md

 questions, please feel free to ask at our
 [User Mailing List](https://groups.google.com/forum/?fromgroups#!forum/alluxio-users).
-For users can not access Google Group, please use its [mirror](http://alluxio-users.85194.x6.nabble.com/) (notes: the mirror does not have infomation before May 2016).
+For users can not access Google Group, please use its [mirror](http://alluxio-users.85194.x6.nabble.com/) (notes: the mirror does not have information before May 2016).